course-dprep/Airbnb-curfew-impact/README.md

 - Airbnb lost [almost 700 million dollars](https://fortune.com/2020/11/16/airbnb-ipo-initial-public-offering-coronavirus-impact/) in the first nine months of 2020, more than the total loss of 2019.
 - Airbnb's revenue was 32% lower in 2020 than it was in 2019.

-For this research project we zoom in on Amsterdam.
-A city that heavily reliant on tourism [CBS](https://www.cbs.nl/nl-nl/longread/aanvullende-statistische-diensten/2021/toerismerekeningen-gemeente-amsterdam-2017-2019-?onepage=true).
+For this research project we zoom in on Amsterdam, a city that is heavily reliant on tourism ([CBS](https://www.cbs.nl/nl-nl/longread/aanvullende-statistische-diensten/2021/toerismerekeningen-gemeente-amsterdam-2017-2019-?onepage=true)).

 **Why is this research interesting and important?**
 - Determining the effect of the curfew on the income of landlords.